oybed/examples/ci-cd-starter/README.md

 You'll need to edit a [var file](vars/ci-cd-starer-vars.json).
 Specifically, line values in `8` and `36` to indicate the project name you want to use.
 TODO - find a way to automate this.

+## Access Control

+1. Nexus is configured to use the default user `admin` & password `admin123`
+2. Jenkins is configured to use the [OpenShift OAuth plugin](https://github.com/openshift/jenkins-openshift-login-plugin), which will inspect a users OCP `rolebindings` for the project Jenkins lives in (by default `pipelines` in this example), and then assign a user Jenkins permissions accordingly.
+Therefore; make sure any users accessing Jenkins have the related permissions (e.g. `edit`, `view`, `admin`) in the Jenkins OCP project.

 ## How to Know It's Working

 You want to see that a basic Java app has been built my Jenkins and deployed the nexus.
 Here's how to do that.